Simple Guide to Using Arthas

 Introduction to Arthas

 Arthas is a powerful Java diagnostic tool open-sourced by Alibaba in September 2018.
-It supports JDK 6 and above, provides an interactive command-line interface, supports multiple platforms (Linux/Mac/Windows), and features Tab auto-completion.
-Arthas enables developers to quickly diagnose and locate production issues in Java applications without modifying code or restarting services.
+It supports JDK 6 and above, provides a command-line interaction mode, supports multiple platforms (Linux/Mac/Windows), and features Tab auto-completion.
+Arthas enables developers to quickly diagnose and locate issues in online Java applications without modifying code or restarting services.

-In daily development, traditional methods are inefficient when encountering the following Java issues:
+In daily development, traditional methods are often inefficient when encountering the following Java issues:

-• Thread deadlocks causing system freeze, difficult to view thread status in real-time
+• Thread deadlocks cause the system to hang, and it is difficult to view thread status in real-time.

-• Production code inconsistent with expectations, code not taking effect after hot deployment
+• Online code is inconsistent with expectations, or code does not take effect after hot deployment.

-• Remote debugging prohibited in production environments, unable to view variables in real-time
+• Remote debugging is prohibited in production environments, making it impossible to view variables in real-time.

-Due to these pain points, Arthas was created to help developers achieve problem location, real-time monitoring, and code hot-swapping.
+Addressing these pain points, Arthas was created to help developers achieve issue localization, real-time monitoring, and hot code updates.

 The simplest method is to download the official arthas-boot.jar: